Get The Right Commercial Floor Cleaning Machines for Your Business

 A typical automatic floor scrubber comes equipped with different brush types, and knowing which brush to pair with which floor surface is the key to achieving the maximum clean for your floors as possible.

 Floor scrubbers that come with disc-shaped brushes are best used for surfaces that require hard cleaning.
 For example, parking areas or storage facilities that are constantly exposed to hard-to-remove stains such as oil, grease, tire marks, just to name a few.
 As most of these floor surfaces are often made from concrete, opt for a stiff brush that can penetrate the concrete floor.
-Stay away from metallic brushes which can leave its fibers on the concrete and rust.
+Stay away from metal brushes, which can leave fibers on the concrete and rust.

 If your flooring has an uneven surface, pick an automatic floor scrubber with a cylindrical brush.
 Due to its design, there’s no need to sweep your floor before scrubbing.
 Not only does it shorten your cleaning time, it also saves you money by eliminating the need to get a separate machine solely for sweeping.